mppmu/switch-svn2git/README.md

 Revisions are matched by time stamp, in cases where the time stamp is not unique, a warning will be given and the latest time stamp will be used.

+This package also includes a tool `switch-git2git` that makes it easy to change the remote URL (of remote "origin") of a Git repository.

 Installation
 ------------

-Just copy the shell-script `switch-svn2git` into a directory on your `PATH`, or add the switch-svn2git to your `PATH`.
+Just copy the shell-scripts `switch-svn2git` and `switch-git2git` into a directory on your `PATH`, or add the switch-svn2git to your `PATH`.

 Usage